Some results on injectivity and multistationarity in chemical reaction networks: Background material

-\begin{remark}[Condition~($*$): history and previous results] { Condition~($*$) is an easily computable condition, described in Appendix~\ref{appstar} and implemented algorithmically in {\tt CoNtRol} \cite{control}}. {It originated in \cite{craciun1} where the condition was applied to SR graphs of a CRN, and used to make injectivity claims about CRNs with mass action kinetics.
-It was then used to make injectivity claims about CRNs with general kinetics in \cite{banajicraciun}, and was further extended to DSR graphs and used to make claims about a very general class of dynamical systems termed ``interaction networks'' (which include, but go beyond, CRNs) in \cite{banajicraciun2}.
+\begin{remark}[Condition~($*$): history and previous results] Condition~($*$) is an easily computable condition, described in Appendix~\ref{appstar} and implemented algorithmically in {\tt CoNtRol} \cite{control}.
+It originated in Craciun and Feinberg \cite{craciun1} where the condition was applied to SR graphs of a CRN, and used to make injectivity claims about CRNs with mass action kinetics.
+It was then used to make injectivity claims about CRNs with general kinetics in Banaji and Craciun \cite{banajicraciun}, and was further extended to DSR graphs and used to make claims about a very general class of dynamical systems termed ``interaction networks'' (which include, but go beyond, CRNs) in Banaji and Craciun \cite{banajicraciun2}.
 By Lemma~\ref{lemmaina}, if $\mathcal{B}$ is a matrix-pattern and $G_{A, B}$ satisfies Condition~($*$) for all $B \in \mathcal{B}$, then this implies in particular that $A \Bumpeq \mathcal{B}^t$.
 Corollary~\ref{corcompattoconcord} states that if we can additionally confirm that $A \rst B^t \neq 0$ for {\bf some} $B \in \mathcal{B}$ (where $r = \mathrm{rank}\,A$), then $A \rst \mathcal{B}^t > 0$.
-In some situations this is automatic (see e.g., Lemma~\ref{lemmain2} below).} \end{remark}
+In some situations this is automatic (see e.g., Lemma~\ref{lemmain2} below). \end{remark}